-The first part of the Cleveland Way starts in Helmsley and after a journey of ten and a half miles, finishes at the visitor centre in Sutton Bank.
+The first part of the Cleveland Way starts in Helmsley and after a journey of almost 17 km, finishes at the visitor centre in Sutton Bank.
 The route climbs gradually out the wooded valley of the River Rye to reach the escarpment of the Hambleton Hills at Sutton Bank.

 The route forms an easy introduction to the Cleveland Way as it uses clearly marked paths through woodlands and open fields.